Resources, Training & Support for Supervisors

 - Feeling unsure of how to handle an intra-office conflict among employees or handle a disgruntled employee

-The Manager Advice Line is a telephone-based service available free of charge and is completely confidential.
+The People Leader Advice Line is a telephone-based service available free of charge and is completely confidential.
 Speak immediately with a Morneau Shepell experienced clinical professional regarding workplace situations that could benefit from short-term professional, third-party perspective and advice.
-On-site team-focused clinical services are available through Workplace Intervention Services.

-The Manager Advice Line is not intended to serve employees in general; employees should be in a managerial or supervisory position to access this service.
+The People Leader Advice Line is not intended to serve employees in general; employees should be in a managerial or supervisory position to access this service.
 Through Morneau Shepell, non-supervisory employees can access other services, such as short-term counselling for advice.
-Also, the Agency offers conflict coaching services.
+The Agency also offers conflict management services.

-To access the Manager Advice Line, call Morneau Shepell directly at 1 800 655-5004, select Option 2 and request a “Manager Consultation.”
+To access the People Leader Advice Line, call Morneau Shepell directly at 1 800 655-5004, and select Option 2.